 By Jose Ricardo Braga Aguilar

-The world economy has changed faster than what we would have expected 10 years ago.
+The world economy has changed faster than what we would have expected 10 years ago ( this article was originally written in 2013).
 People stopped believing that a country such as the United States or the European Union alone had the power to lead the world economy.
 After the economic crisis of 2008, we like to think we grew wiser, and for that reason, higher skepticism became a recommended attribute.
 All of sudden, things are not how they used to be.
 Those working on Wall Street are not so “cool” anymore and asking the government to increase regulation in certain industries is a reasonable request.
 Signifying even more this world change, there is China which cannot seem to stop growing its economy.
 Right bellow, there is also India growing its workforce in an incredible pace.
 In another 10 years, the country is expected to have more than 130 million.

 While this is all happening, we have seen Iceland stumble and the almighty Euro prove it is not so powerful anymore.
 In a more general sense, but still helping reshape the world, there is Global Warming always hitting on the same note followed by globalization, which cannot stop flattening the surface of the Earth.
 Looking back at the big picture, we should be aware that things are changing quickly.
 This statement is not meant to announce the coming of The Post-American World , but we should be aware that other economies are growing faster than the powerful ones.
 This does not mean that the “big boys” gave up on growth.
 They are still moving on, but the emerging ones are simply moving on in a faster pace.